-Article 115 k [Duration of extraordinary legal provisions]
+Article 115k [Rank and duration of emergency provisions]

-(1) Laws enacted in accordance with Articles 115c, 115e, and 115g, as well as statutory instruments issued on the basis of such laws, shall suspend the operation of incompatible law so long as they are in effect.
-This provision shall not apply to earlier law enacted pursuant to Articles 115c, 115e or 115g.

-(2) Laws adopted by the Joint Committee, as well as statutory instruments issued on the basis of such laws, shall cease to have effect no later than six months after the termination of a state of defense.

-(3) Laws containing provisions that diverge from Articles 91a, 91b, 104a, 106, and 107 shall apply no longer than the end of the second fiscal year following the termination of a state of defense.
+- (1) Laws enacted in accordance with Articles 115c, 115e and 115g, as well as statutory instruments issued on the basis of such laws, shall suspend the operation of incompatible law so long as they are in effect.
+This provision shall not apply to earlier law enacted pursuant to Articles 115c, 115e or 115g. - (2) Laws adopted by the Joint Committee, as well as statutory instruments issued on the basis of such laws, shall cease to have effect no later than six months after the termination of a state of defence. - (3) Laws containing provisions that diverge from Articles 91a, 91b, 104a, 106 and 107 shall apply no longer than the end of the second fiscal year following the termination of a state of defence.
 After such termination they may, with the consent of the Bundesrat, be amended by a federal law so as to revert to the provisions of Titles VIIIa and X.

-Article 115 l [Repeal of extraordinary measures; termination of a state of defense; conclusion of peace]
+Article 115l [Repeal of emergency measures - Conclusion of peace]

-(1) The Bundestag, with the consent of the Bundesrat, may at any time repeal laws enacted by the Joint Committee.
+- (1) The Bundestag, with the consent of the Bundesrat, may at any time repeal laws enacted by the Joint Committee.
 The Bundesrat may demand that the Bundestag reach a decision on this question.
-Any measures taken by the Joint Committee or by the Federal Government to avert a danger shall be rescinded if the Bundestag and the Bundesrat so decide.

-(2) The Bundestag, with the consent of the Bundesrat, may at any time, by a decision to be promulgated by the Federal President, declare a state of defense terminated.
+Any measures taken by the Joint Committee or by the Federal Government to avert a danger shall be rescinded if the Bundestag and the Bundesrat so decide. - (2) The Bundestag, with the consent of the Bundesrat, may at any time, by a decision to be promulgated by the Federal President, declare a state of defence terminated.
 The Bundesrat may demand that the Bundestag reach a decision on this question.
-A state of defense shall be declared terminated without delay if the conditions for determining it no longer exist.

-(3) The conclusion of peace shall be determined by a federal law.
+A state of defence shall be declared terminated without delay if the conditions for determining it no longer exist. - (3) The conclusion of peace shall be determined by a federal law.